 We are delighted to have the widely respected John, part of our team as Winemaker for Moana Park Estate.
 Joining Moana Park in 2018, he brought with him a wealth of experience and knowledge of the wine industry, indulged with winemaking skills.
 John is recognised for his early venture with Morton Estate for their first vintage in 1983, he was christened “Mr Chardonnay” during his time there.
 In 1984 he made the country’s first whole-bunch pressed, barrel-fermented chardonnay.
 His annual international chardonnay tastings while at Morton Estate reinforced his reputation as a masterful chardonnay maker.
 In 1996, John co-founded Trinity Hill, recognising the potential of Hawkes Bay Gimblett Gravels, he embarked on an incredible journey for over 20 years with them in roles including Winemaker, General Manager and Marketing.

-Our prized Mere Road vineyard situated in the premiere wine growing region in the Hawke's Bay.
+Our prized Mere Road vineyard is situated in the world recognised, premiere wine growing region in Gimblett Gravels.

 The Messenger Block, located in Stillwater Auckland.
 Featuring Malbec rootstock sailed over from Bordeaux in 1863, before Phylloxera ravaged all remaining rootings.